 - For a martial or tactical build, I would recommend the battle master fighter.
 If you take this route, you could take a few levels in bard, but be careful not to miss the Extra Attacks and Ability Score Improvements you get as a fighter.

 - For an inspiring warlord, I would make a College of Eloquence bard but take a one-level dip into cleric (Order Domain).
-If martial weapon proficiency is important, though, start as a fighter instead, and take bard levels from 2nd onward.
+However, if martial weapon proficiency is important, start as a fighter instead, and take bard levels from 2nd onward.
 You can always go back to fighter for a few levels if you want to pick up some subclass features.

 Neither of these options is going to be exactly the same as the 4th edition warlord of course.
 However, both routes will give you fun and satisfying abilities to deploy in combat, and with a bit of flavour, you can build the character you need.